 The Yeats Library has a software package called KeyLinks which manages resource lists.
 This was provided as part of a national rollout to institute of technology libraries.
 It has been integrated as a link into Moodle and will soon be available to academic staff to manage their resource lists, if they wish.

 The Yeats Library divides its acquisitions budget each year between print and online resources.
 Online acquisitions are in the form of individual ebook purchases and ejournal subscriptions.
 There are also subscriptions to larger databases of ebooks, ejournals, standards and other material.
 Licenced access to Yeats Library online resources is authenticated using staff and student logins.
 A single search facility is provided on the Yeats Library website, branded as EOLAS.
 Because online learning will form a significant part of all programmes for the foreseeable future, the Yeats Library anticipates it will be moving an increasing proportion of its budget from print to the acquisition of online resources.
 The library will need the advice of Academic staff to ensure that its budget is directed in the most effective way.

-Please contact a member of the Library staff if you wish to discuss library resources for the coming Academic Year.
+Please email firstname.lastname@example.org if you wish to discuss library resources for the coming Academic Year.